1896 USFSA Football Championship

 The 1896 USFSA Football Championship was the 3rd staging of the USFSA Football Championship.
-The tournament is also known as 1896 Paris Football Championship due to the fact that only clubs from Paris participated.
+The tournament is also known as 1896 Paris Football Championship because only clubs from Paris participated.

 It was played on neutral grounds, in a league system with Club Français being proclaimed champions of France after winning all of its 8 games and conceding just 2 goals.

 Table

 Summary

 This championship started in January sees the triumph of the Club Français which ends the season undefeated.
 Club goalkeeper Lucien Huteau conceded just two goals in eight matches: one against Rovers (4–1 victory on 23 February) and one against Standard (4–1 victory on 15 March).

-On April 1896, Le Havre AC decided to challenge the new official French champions Club Français.
-Unfortunately, the USFSA didn’t accept the challenge.
+In April 1896, Le Havre AC decided to challenge the new official French champions Club Français.
+Unfortunately, the USFSA didn't accept the challenge.